OrekuD/expo-movies-app/README.md

 ## Expo Movie App

-An application built with Expo, thta use the TMDB Api.
+An application built with Expo, that use the [TMDB Api](https://developers.themoviedb.org/).

 #### Screenshots